 Professor Roy Quinlan BSc PhD 3

-Jenny Williams 4
+Jenny Williams 3

+Jenny has a wealth of policy and governance experience and is currently a board member of the Fundraising Regulator and of the GB Greyhound Regulatory Board.
 She was from 2005 until late 2015 the CEO and a Commissioner of the Gambling Commission UK and had worked previously as a senior civil servant at the Inland Revenue, Departments of Transport and the Environment and the Lord Chancellor's Department (now Ministry of Justice).
 She has been non-executive director of Northumbria Water Plc, National Campaign for the Arts and for Morley College and until recently Vice Chair of the homeless charity The Connection at St. Martin’s.

-1 Member of Finance Committee
+1 Member of Finance and Resources Committee

 2 Member of Nominations Committee